MubashraIftikhar/abacus-internship-devops/05-monitoring-prometheus-grafana/prometheus-demo-app/README.md

 ## 🎯 Goal

-The objective of this project was to understand **how observability tooling actually works under the hood**, not just use it as a black box.
-Specifically:
+The objective of this project was to understand **how observability tooling actually works under the hood**:

-- Stand up Prometheus, Node Exporter, and Grafana as **standalone systemd services** on a plain Linux VM (deliberately without Kubernetes, to understand the fundamentals first).
+- Stand up Prometheus, Node Exporter, and Grafana as **standalone systemd services** on a plain Linux VM.
 - Build a **custom instrumented application** (a login service) to see what it means to expose application-level metrics, not just system metrics.
 - Learn the full **scrape → store → query → visualize** pipeline.
 - Configure **alerting rules** on both application behavior (failed logins) and system health (CPU usage).
-- Wire up **real email notifications** with a professional, informative HTML template — so an alert doesn't just say "something's wrong," but explains *why*, *where*, and *what to check next*.
+- Wire up **email notifications**
 ---

 ## ✅ What Was Achieved